A good credit score can give us access to better interest rates and more financial products to help us buy the things we want.

-When a lender checks an applicant's credit rating they are simply checking how likely it is that the applicant will pay back the money they want to borrow, or pay for the product or service they wish to take out.
+When a lender checks an applicant's credit rating, they are simply checking how likely it is that the applicant will pay back the money they want to borrow, or whether they will be able to pay for the product or service they wish to take out.

 One of the easiest things anyone can do to repair their credit rating is to get on the electoral roll, which lists the names and addresses of everyone registered to vote within a certain area.

 When someone is registered to vote it gives lenders a really simple way to see that their name and address check out.
 It doesn't take long to do and it's also free.